RT-SHAHROKHI/Eye-Gaze-Direction-Tracking-Using-Image-Processing-in-Python/README.md

     _, threshold = cv2.threshold(gray_roi, 3, 255, cv2.THRESH_BINARY_INV)

 From the threshold we find the contours.
-And we simply remove all the noise selecting the element with the biggest area (which is supposed to be the pupil) and skip al the rest.
+And we simply remove all the noise selecting the element with the biggest area (which is supposed to be the pupil) and skip all the rest.

      contours, hierachy = cv2.findContours(threshold, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE)
     contours = sorted(contours, key=lambda x: cv2.contourArea(x), reverse=True)